Alexandros Paschalakis: Olympiacos

 On 29 September 2022, Paschalakis signed for Olympiacos for an undisclosed fee.
-He made his debut on 13 October 2022 in the Europa League against Qarabag FK keeping a clean sheet in a 0–0 draw.
+He made his debut on 13 October 2022 in the UEFA Europa League against Qarabag FK keeping a clean sheet in a 0–0 draw.
 On 27 October 2022, he made another appearance against SC Freiburg, making a number of crucial saves resulting in a 1–1 draw.

 On 31 August 2023, Paschalakis kept a clean sheet in a 3–0 victory over Serbian club FK Čukarički in the UEFA Europa League play-off round, securing qualification for Olympiacos to the group stage.
 During the 2023–24 season, Olympiacos entered the UEFA Europa Conference League from the group stage with Paschalakis featuring in both legs of the play-off round against Hungarian side Ferencvárosi TC, keeping clean sheets in both matches as Olympiacos advanced to the next stage of the competition.

 On 7 March 2024, Paschalakis started in Olympiacos's 1–4 home defeat to Maccabi Tel Aviv in the first leg of the round of 16 of the UEFA Europa Conference League.
 For the second leg, head coach José Luis Mendilibar replaced him with Konstantinos Tzolakis as the starting goalkeeper.
-Olympiacos ultimately won their first European title by defeating Fiorentina 1–0 after extra time in the historic 2024 UEFA Europa Conference League final, with Paschalakis being a substitute, as Konstantinos Tzolakis started as goalkeeper.
+Olympiacos ultimately won their first European title by defeating Fiorentina 1–0 after extra time in the historic 2024 UEFA Europa Conference League final, with Paschalakis being a substitute, with Konstantinos Tzolakis starting as goalkeeper.

 On 30 January 2025, Paschalakis started in a 3–0 victory against Qarabağ FK, keeping a clean sheet and helping secure qualification for the knockout stages.
 He played an instrumental role for Olympiacos securing the double, serving as a regular starter in key matches against Panathinaikos and AEK Athens in the Greek Football Cup.
-On 17 May 2025, Paschalakis started in the final, a 2–0 victory over OFI Crete.
+On 17 May 2025, Paschalakis started in the final, a 2–0 victory over OFI.